We are upgrading the existing sewer pump station in the reserve at the corner of Peelmans Lane and Grant Street.

 Why is this project needed?

-This investment is critical to ensuring Western Water can meet the increased demand for essential sewer and water services in Bacchus Marsh, particularly in fast-growing Maddingley.
+This investment is critical to ensuring we can meet the increased demand for essential sewer and water services in Bacchus Marsh, particularly in fast-growing Maddingley.

 What will be visible at the pump station site once the project is complete?

-As the pump station will be installed underground, the only additional noticeable infrastructure will be an above ground electrical cabinet.
+As the pump station has been installed underground, the only noticeable infrastructure will be an above ground electrical cabinet.

 Works during the coronavirus